reachsrirams/openstack-scripts/README.md

    - If the node is of type compute etc, execute `sudo bash configure.sh <controller_ip_address>`
    - **Note - during the configuration of MariaDB, you will be required to enter DB password manually and confirm few DB clean up operations**

+4. Post Config Actions can be triggered using `sudo bash post-config-actions.sh` script on the controller node only.
+This interactive script does the following:
+   - Enables web browser based view of Nova and Neutron log files.
+   - Downloads and creates a Cirros Glance Image for booting up VMs.
+   - Creates two OpenStack networks and their subnets
+   - **Note - each step is optional and can be skipped as required**

 ## Updating IP Address ##

 The install scripts use a name for the controller (defined in `config-parameters.sh` script).

-This name needs to be updated in the /etc/hosts file.
-Also to view the VNC console of an instance, it is convenient to use IP address in the Nova configuration file.
-All these changes can be done using `util/update-ip.sh` script.
+## Useful scripts - Updating IP Address ##

+If there is a change in the IP address of the controller, then use the `util/update-ip.sh` script to ensure that all config settings are updated.
+This command needs to be run on controller as well as the compute nodes.

-Usage: `sudo bash util/update-ip.sh <controller-host-name> <controller-ip>`.
+Usage: `sudo bash util/update-ip.sh <management-interface-name> <controller-host-name> <controller-ip>`.
-The second parameter is used for network nodes and compute nodes.
+The second and third parameter is used for network nodes and compute nodes.

 ## Removing OpenStack packages ##